scipy-conference/scipy_proceedings_archive/scipy2022/papers/rocketpy_team/rocketpy_team.md

 ---
 title: 'RocketPy: Combining Open-Source and Scientific Libraries to Make the Space Sector More Modern and Accessible'
+description: |
+  In recent years we are seeing exponential growth in the space sector, with new companies emerging in it.
+  On top of that more people are becoming fascinated to participate in the aerospace revolution, which motivates students and hobbyists to build more High Powered and Sounding Rockets.
 ---

 # Abstract